-The program has little to no excess instructional staff capacity due to the relatively small number of faculty to offer the program.
-This in turn has helped the program be cost effective in instruction delivery; the tuition revenue has been within 10% of instructional cost in recent years.
+The program is taught primarily by CS&E faculty but also by EE faculty.
+There has been little to no excess instructional CS&E staff capacity due to the relatively small number of faculty to offer the program.
+This in turn has helped the program be cost effective in instruction delivery.